 Farm Family Key Skills (FFKS) is part of the Farm Business Improvement Scheme which is funded under the Rural Development Programme 2014-2020.
 The programme is part of the Knowledge Transfer Measure and is part funded by the European Union (EU).

 Who is it for?

-The workshops are free to farmers, members of the farm family and employees.
+The workshops are free to farmers and growers, members of the farm family and employees.
 Grandparents, uncles, aunts, brothers and sisters within farm families would all benefit from attending a workshop.